D Line (RTD)

-The D Line is a light rail line which is part of the rail system operated by the Regional Transportation District in the Denver–Aurora Metropolitan Area in Colorado.
-The D line was the first line in the system when it opened in 1994, traveling from 30th & Downing in Five Points, through downtown Denver, and terminating at I-25 & Broadway as the Central Corridor.
-It was extended along the Southwest Corridor in July 2000.
-Because it was the first and only line in the system, it had no letter or color designation until the Central Platte Valley Spur opened on April 5, 2002, although, on maps, it was designated as Route 101.
+The D Line was a light rail line operated by the Regional Transportation District in the Denver–Aurora Metropolitan Area in Colorado.
+It operated from 1994 until 2026.

+It was the first line in the system when it opened, traveling from Denver's Five Points neighborhood through downtown Denver and terminating at I-25 & Broadway.
+It was extended along the Southwest Corridor to Littleton in 2000.
+Because it was the first and only line in the system, it had no letter or color designation until the Central Platte Valley Spur opened in 2002.
+During this time, it was designated internally as Route 101.